 If you’ve ever pushed yourself physically, you’re familiar with sore muscles.
-Love it or hate it, that soreness is the natural byproduct of any rigorous workout.
+Love it or hate it, that soreness and muscle fatigue is the natural byproduct of any rigorous workout.

-For a long time, people believed that lactic acid was responsible for the burning sensation that accompanies exertion, and for this post-workout soreness.
+For a long time, people believed that lactate levels were responsible for the burning sensation that accompanies exertion, and for this post-workout soreness.
 However, new research suggests this isn’t the case.
 In fact, lactic acid is a vital fuel source for muscles.
 Read on to learn what lactic acid is, what it does, and how to reduce — and prevent –– lactic acid buildup.